loomytom/LOL_Blue_Side_Advantage_Analysis/README.md

   frameborder="0"
 ></iframe>

 From the graph, it can be seen that observed difference is much larger than any of the tests.
-The p-value was 0.0, lower than the 0.05 threshold, showing that it is statistically significant, or in other words, the missingness of **golddiffat5** is related to the **barons** column.
+The p-value was 0.0, lower than the 0.05 threshold, showing that it is statistically significant, rejecting the null, and the missingness of **golddiffat5** is related to the **barons** column.
 This makes sense because if there are a lot of baron's taken, the game likely ran longer than 25 minutes because the first baron is spawned in at 20 minutes.

 The second column tested with **golddiffat25** was the column **firstdragon**.